 Hopefully this page is useful to constituents in learning how Congress, the Administration and the Commonwealth of Virginia have responded to the COVID-19 pandemic.
 Congress has passed multiple bills into law to assist individuals and small businesses with effects of this pandemic.
 H.R.
 6074, the Coronavirus Preparedness and Response Supplemental Appropriations Act, H.R.
 6201, the Families First Coronavirus Response Act, H.R.
 748, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, H.R.
-266 the Paycheck Protection Program and Health Care Enhancement Act, as well as the FY 2021 Appropriations legislation which included another pandemic relief package, and most recently the American Rescue Plan Act of 2021.
+266 the Paycheck Protection Program and Health Care Enhancement Act, the FY 2021 Appropriations legislation which included another pandemic relief package, and most recently the American Rescue Plan Act of 2021.
 Together, these laws dramatically expand critical financial lifelines for families, establish new benefits and protections for workers, create new tools for small businesses to meet payroll and other expenses, and provide relief for students and schools.
-This Families First Coronavirus Constituent Service Resource Toolkit (Spanish version can be found here) will help you understand all the benefits that are available to you and your community — and how to access them.
 More information on these laws and how the Commonwealth of Virgnia has responded can be found below.

 Important websites to bookmark: